Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models

+\textbf{Countermeasures:} A naive but possible defense for the stop sign attack is the OCR-based attack detection as discussed in RQ3.
+For the NDD attack removing the text feature, we found that it can achieve 92\% true positive rate with 4\% false positive rate on the images generated by Deepfloyd IF.
+However, the true positive rates drop to $\geq$40\% if one of the other robust features is removed.
+Another approach is the ``robustified'' training~\cite{ilyas2019adversarial} as observed in RQ4, but it remains a mitigation measure.
+So far, no generic defense against adversarial attacks has been reported~\cite{athalye2018obfuscated, carlini2019evaluating,tramer2020adaptive}.
+Further research efforts are needed in this area.

+\textbf{Definition of Attack Success:} As discussed in RQ2, valid adversarial attacks should satisfy the two requirements: effectiveness against DNN models and stealthiness against humans.
+From this aspect, the stealthiness of all images in the NDD dataset has not been fully confirmed.
+However, human annotation for all images did not yield a feasible choice due to the cost, which motivated us to pursue RQ2.
+We further note that we use state-of-the-art 3 diffusion models, which generally follow the text prompt very faithfully as shown in Fig.~\ref{fig:overview}.

+\textbf{Root Causes of Natural Attack Capability:} Through this study, we empirically explore possible root causes of the natural attack capability and identify potential clues that the natural attack capability is due to the non-robust features injected by diffusion models.
+However, our empirical study is not sufficient to fully conclude the root causes.
+For example, the methodology used in RQ4 to extract (non-)robust features proposed by Ilyas et al.~\cite{ilyas2019adversarial} is not designed to analyze the natural capability of artificially generated images.
+Considering the impact on safety-critical applications such as autonomous driving, we are presenting our current best-effort empirical analysis along with our dataset.
+We hope our study can facilitate further theoretical or more large-scale empirical studies to identify the root causes of the natural attack capability in diffusion models.

-In this work, we focus on 3 popular diffusion models and 3 object classes with relatively high detection rates to perform deeper analysis on each RQ.
+\textbf{Evaluation with More Models and Categories:} In this work, we focus on 3 popular diffusion models and 3 object classes with relatively high detection rates to perform deeper analysis on each RQ.
 Meanwhile, we keep updating the dataset with more diffusion models and object classes for the sake of the dataset's comprehensiveness.
-The latest version of the NDDA dataset includes 6 diffusion models with 15 object classes to benefit future studies.
-Current candidates for robust features are chosen to ensure removal (e.g. blue for stop sign); future updates will include more variations for the sake of dataset comprehension.
-In total, the NDDA dataset has 40,870 images.
+The latest version of the NDDA dataset includes 7 diffusion models (Dall-E 2~\cite{dalle}, Dall-E 3~\cite{dalle3}, Stable Diffusion 2~\cite{rombach2022high}, Deepfloyd IF~\cite{deepfloyd}, Stable Diffusion 1.5~\cite{rombach2022high}, MidJourney~\cite{midjourney}, and Google Duet~\cite{google_duet}) with 15 object classes (stop sign, car, dog, hot dog, traffic light, zebra, fire hydrant, frog, horse, bird, boat, air plane, bicycle, cat, and carrot) to benefit future studies.
+In Appendix, we evaluate the detection rates of the 15 classes and find that the majority of classes have certain levels of vulnerability against the NDD attack.
+Current candidates for robust features are chosen to ensure removal (e.g., blue for stop sign); future updates will include more variations for the sake of dataset comprehension on our website.
+In total, the NDDA dataset has 45,820 images.
 Each class has $\geq$50 images for the models with API access and $\geq$20 images for other models.
-We will release the entire dataset when this paper is published.